web-auth/doc/symfony-bundle/advanced-behaviors/register-authenticators.md

 {% endcode %}

 {% hint style="info" %}
-In the case the current user s supposed to be administrator, the user entity can be determined using the query parameters and a route like `/admin/add-authenticator/for/{user_id}`.
+In the case the current user is supposed to be an administrator, the user entity can be determined using the query parameters and a route like `/admin/add-authenticator/for/{user_id}`.
 {% endhint %}

 Now you just have to enable the feature and set the routes to your options and response controllers.